artschur/timelessexhibit/readme.md

 Timeless Exhibit🖼️

 This project is an implementation of the Art Institute of Chicago's API, to a website I can call mine.
-Produced using Javascript, HTML, and TailwindCSS.
+Produced using Javascript, HTML, and Bootstrap.

-The project is Live!
+Take a look!
 https://timelessexhibit.netlify.app/app/index.html